18F/10x-MLaaS/VoC Notebooks/ReadMe.md

 # Survey Comment Classification:  Spam or Ham?
+This folder contains two notebooks.
+In order for these to run, you'll need to manually move the required assets into your local copy of the repo.

 ## Definitions
   - **Spam**: Spam is defined broadly to mean any survey response that doesn't